Katsugachi/PhilsophyPilot/README.md

-# DumpPilot
+# Failed Attempt
 Copilot attempts to code itself.
-This is what happened
+This is basically what happened